 KEEPING TRACK OF SOURCES

 So that we can let readers know where we found our information, we need to be on the alert from the beginning of our research to record the necessary facts about each source.
 Baylor recommends (and most teachers require) that students follow the procedures established by the Modern Language Association for student research papers.
-We can learn those procedures by visiting the MLA website, consulting an MLA Handbook for Writers of Research Papers (available on reserve in Hedges Library), or going to the excellent MLA summary compiled by librarian Carl Owens.
+We can learn those procedures by visiting the MLA website, consulting an MLA Handbook for Writers of Research Papers (available on reserve in Hedges Library), or visiting the research librarian in Hedges Library.